MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 The revoscalepy package providing `rx-privacy-control` is installed when you add Python support to Machine Learning Server 9.2.1 for Hadoop:

-1. On any data node that has revoscalepy, start a Python session.
-2. Type `import revoscalepy` to load the library.
+1. Log on as root: `sudo su`
+2. Start a Python session: `mlserver-python`
-3. Type `rx-privacy-control` to return the current value.
+3. Load the library:`import revoscalepy`
+4. Return the current value: `revoscalepy.rx_privacy_control()`
-4. Type `rx-privacy-control(FALSE)`to turn off telemetry data collection.
+5. Change the current value:`revoscalepy.rx_privacy_control(TRUE)` to turn on telemetry data collection.
+Otherwise, set it to FALSE.

 ## How to opt out (R)

-The RevoScaleR package providing `rxPrivacyControl` is installed and loaded in both R Client and R Server.
-To turn off telemetry data collection, you can use any R console application.
-The following steps include Rgui.exe which is available in all installations of R Server and R Client.
+The RevoScaleR package provides`rxPrivacyControl` is installed and loaded in both R Client and R Server.
+To turn off telemetry data collection, you can use the builtin R console application, which loads RevoScaleR automatically.

+**On Linux**

+1. Log on as root: `sudo su`
+2. Start an session: `Revo64`
+3. Return the current value: `rxPrivacyControl`
+4. Change the current value:`rxPrivacyControl(TRUE)` to turn on telemetry data collection.
+Otherwise, set it to FALSE.

 **On Windows**

 1. Log in to the computer as an administrator.
 2. Go to C:\Program Files\Microsoft\R Server\R_SERVER\bin\x64.
 3. Right-click Rgui.exe and select **Run as administrator**.
-4. At the command line, type search() to view a list of objects already loaded.
-You should see the RevoScaleR package in the list.
-5. Type `rxPrivacyControl` to return the current value.
+4. Type `rxPrivacyControl` to return the current value.
-6. Type `rxPrivacyControl(FALSE)`to turn off telemetry data collection.
+5. Type `rxPrivacyControl(FALSE)`to turn off telemetry data collection.

 The  `rxPrivacyControl` command sets the state to be opted-in or out for anonymous usage collection.